 Conversely, women who fit a ‘men’s’ or ‘unisex’ boot or require a larger size, frequently require modifications to, for example, create roomier cuffs or to prevent heel slip.
 Instead, women are left conjuring up boot modifications whilst enduring stunted comfort and performance.

-“The 2021/22 season looks set to offer the most impressive range of versatile and performing women’s boots”
+“This season looks set to offer the most impressive range of versatile and performing women’s boots”

-Of course, brands can’t invent a one-boot solution to every woman’s ski needs.
+Of course, ski brands can’t invent a one-boot solution to every woman’s ski needs.
 Any skier’s ideal boot depends on a variety of factors – foot shape, volume, size weight, ability, and end goals to name a few.
 But finding the perfect match requires options.
 Options that have, until recently, been lacking to women (and in particular, compared to the wealth of choice available to men).

 We’ve selected a range of women’s-specific and unisex boots here, but a boot is a boot, and we recommend going with whichever option best suits your body, ability, goals and makes you stoked to ski – be it ‘men’s, ‘women’s’ or ‘unisex’.
 Always visit a boot-fitter to ensure your boot matches your foot shape and to make any necessary adjustments.